 The Weave Team

 The true faces of Weave are the Weavers.
 They are in every community, quietly creating connection, inspiring hope and leading with love.
 You can find their stories here.
+Our team supports Weavers and illuminates their way of life to inspire others to join them.

 Weave’s Home is the Aspen Institute